coderedcorp/coderedcms/docs/getting_started/tutorial03.rst

 Give your footer a name.
 We choose Main Footer since this will be the main footer for our site.

-Let's get some practice with Responsive Grid Rows!
-We want to make a four column footer with our logo in the first column, our sub-page links in the second column, our main page links in the third column, and contact information in the fourth column.
+Let's get some practice with Responsive Grid Rows and Columns!
+We want to make a 4-column footer with our logo in the first column, our sub-page links in the second column, our main page links in the third column, and contact information in the fourth column.
 Don't worry - This is actually going to be easy!